jpmckinney/validictory/docs/usage.rst

     validictory.validate(data, schema)

     # given a list, each item in the list is matched against the schema
+    # at the same index. (entry 0 in the json will be matched against entry 0
-    # in the order given
+    # in the schema, etc)
     dataTwo = json.loads(''' {"results": [1, "a", false, null, 5.3]}  ''')
     schemaTwo = {
                     "properties": {